4817 Butler Road Glyndon, MD 21071

 TMJ Disorder and TMJ Treatment FAQs

-Do you have additional questions about TMJ disorders or TMJ treatment?
-Here, we address common questions and provide valuable insights into temporomandibular joint issues.
-Whether you’re curious about treatment, seeking information on the side effects of this condition, or wondering when to consult Dr. Romay, we are here to guide you.
+Whether you’re curious about TMD treatment, seeking information on the side effects of this condition, or wondering when to seek a professional, we are here to guide you.
 Understanding TMJ disorders is the first step toward managing your oral health.

 How long does TMJ treatment take?

-The usual length of TMJ treatment for adults ranges from 18 months to three years.
-Therapies like jaw massages, stretching, and stress-reduction activities can bring about some immediate alleviation, however, it can take weeks or even months to fully begin to experience full time relief.
+The usual length of TMD treatment for an adult can range from one to three years.
+If orthodontic movement is required, the treatment duration will be longer.
+Therapies like jaw massages, stretching, and stress-reduction activities can bring about some immediate alleviation.
+However, it will take some time to experience full-time relief.

 Can TMJ affect your hearing?